 No you don’t.
 You’re allowed to take away:

-– An annual capital gains tax allowance, which is the amount of profit you’re allowed to make in a year before you have to pay the tax.
+- An annual capital gains tax allowance, which is the amount of profit you’re allowed to make in a year before you have to pay the tax.
+It changes most years on April 6th (the start of a new tax year).

 SAVVY TIP: You don’t have to pay capital gains tax if you sell or give away personal belongings worth less than £6,000.
 You also don’t have to pay capital gains tax if you sell your own car (even if it’s a vintage model) or your main home.